nodeshift/nodejs-reference-architecture/docs/development/testing.md

 When you want a smaller dependency tree (91 packages versus 522).

-When Jest's opinions, environment proxies and dependency upon [Babel][] are unfavorable for your use-case.
+When Jest's opinions, environment proxies and dependency upon [babel][] are unfavorable for your use-case.

 As an example of potential problems with Jest's environment proxies, Jest replaces globals in the environment in a way that can cause failures with native addons.
 As an example, this simple test fails: